Patate27/sedra-stratum-bridge/README.md

 # Sedra Stratum Adapter

-Modified from [@lukewarmIQ], this version replaces all references of Kaspa, KS_, kaspad; with: Sedra, sedra_ sedrad.
+Modified from [@lukewarmIQ](https://github.com/shadowofnight98), this version replaces all references of Kaspa, KS_, kaspad; with: Sedra, sedra_ sedrad.
 The database for grafana has also been updated to reflect these changes.
 HiveOs and references to non-asic miners have been removed.